 Firstly, they listened to what people did/didn’t like about the first Sanctum.
 What was over-powered, what was useless, what needed streamlining, and even how people like to purchase any add-on content.
 Thus was born Sanctum 2.
 Yet far from releasing and retiring, Coffee Stain are still at the forefront of their fanbase, responding to feedback, and constructive criticism.
 Very shortly after launch, the rather unwieldy and unfair method of resource acquisition has already been revamped, in reaction to fan feedback.
 And the game is a much sweeter deal because of that.

-For Sanctum virgins, the series is a tower-defence game, which is played in the first person.
-That means you get to build defences to defend against the enemy swarms, then you get to fight alongside your towers as you attempt to stem the inexorable flow of fierce baddies that want to destroy your core (the heart of your base).
+For Sanctum virgins, the series is a tower-defense game, which is played in the first person.
+That means you get to build defenses to defend against the enemy swarms, then you get to fight alongside your towers as you attempt to stem the inexorable flow of fierce baddies that want to destroy your core (the heart of your base).
 Your input is certainly not negligible; your actions will be integral to bringing down some of the more powerful baddies when your towers are overwhelmed.

 Sanctum 2 has brought a number of new features to the table.
 Firstly, your character gets RPG style level-ups, meaning they will get better abilities, and unlock some mighty fine weaponry and towers.
 There are also perks you can use to enhance the abilities of your character, and these little boosts can really help tip the balance in certain maps.

 Resources to build towers are now kept separate from resources for tower bases.
 This simply means that you cannot set out a vast network of tunnels to channel the baddies down, right from the start of the level.
-Instead, owing to the limited resources which are slowly accreted as the level progresses, you must keep adjusting your setup with each round to maximise your available resources for each wave.
+Instead, owing to the limited resources which are slowly accredited as the level progresses, you must keep adjusting your setup with each round to maximize your available resources for each wave.
 It sounds like a small addition, but it works very nicely to keep the challenge high throughout all the waves, rather than just the later ones.

 A splendid touch is the addition of bosses.
 These gargantuan creatures are generally far more powerful then common baddies, and will even start to destroy your previously invincible towers, should they so desire.
 Although the creatures themselves may be taken down, they could also knock a hole in your meticulously constructed tower path, leaving a shortcut for all the common baddies to gleefully scuttle straight through to your vulnerable core.
 So tower layout requires even more thought and planning.